The Flowers of War: Release

 On November 22, 2011, New Pictures Film requested an inflation in the minimum ticket price within China.
 When in negotiations with the eight cinema circuits in question, it resulted in a threat to boycott the movie over the distributors' share.
-Wu Hehu, the general manager of Shanghai United Cinema Circuit, made a statement, saying “this is a simple business situation.
+Wu Hehu, the general manager of Shanghai United Cinema Circuit, made a statement, saying "this is a simple business situation.
 Without the agreement, we cannot screen the film."
 Zhang Weiping, producer of The Flowers of War and head of New Pictures Film, also refused to make any concessions.
 A letter was sent to the Film Bureau of SARFT, hoping it would mediate the dispute.
 At the order of SARFT, both sides were to reach a compromise, which was achieved after four hours of negotiation.

 Box office

-The film grossed US$98,227,017 worldwide, including US$95 million in China, US$1,331,369 in Hong Kong, and $311,434 in the United States and Canada.
+The film grossed US$98,227,017, including US$95 million in China, US$1,331,369 in Hong Kong, and $311,434 in the United States and Canada.

 China

-The Flowers of War was released in China just days after the 74th anniversary of the Nanking Massacre.
+The Flowers of War was released in China just days after the 74th anniversary of the Nanjing Massacre.
 In its first four days of release, it took in $24 million at the box office.
 It was the top-grossing Chinese film of 2011, having earned $70 million after two weeks.
 After 17 days, the movie had grossed nearly $83 million, making it the sixth-highest-grossing film in China, following American exports such as Transformers: Revenge of the Fallen ($145.5 million) and Avatar ($204 million).
 After five weeks of release the movie earned $93 million.
 The film reportedly earned $95 million in China.